MicrosoftDocs/well-architected/well-architected/ai/get-started.md

 ---
-title: AI workloads on Azure
+title: AI Workloads on Azure
 description: Learn about architectural considerations, including common challenges and key design areas, for building and operating AI workloads on Azure.
 author: danielstocker
 ms.author: prwilk